 Otherwise, you can apply online through the Social Security Administration website.

 Medicare does not cover long-term care (assistance with activities of daily living).
-In some circumstance, Medicare covers skilled nursing care, home health care, and hospice care.
+In some circumstances, Medicare covers skilled nursing care, home health care, and hospice care.

 One of the biggest misconceptions about Medicare is that it covers long-term care (LTC).
 Many individuals are shocked to learn that they have to pay for LTC out-of-pocket unless they planned ahead or qualify for Medicaid.